tasmimtamanna/Restful-Booker-API-Performance-Testing-with-JMeter/README.md

 This means the API requests took around 500 ms on average and no requests failed.

-Why I Used 200 Users
+👥 Why I Used 200 Users

 I used 200 users because I wanted to see how the API behaves when many users send requests at almost the same time.

 This is a simple load test.

-Later, I can try different numbers of users such as:
+Later, I can try different numbers of users, such as:

 10 users
 50 users
 100 users
 200 users
 500 users

 This will help me understand how the API behaves as the number of users increases.

-Project Goal
+🎯 Project Goal

 The goal of this JMeter test plan is to establish a repeatable performance-testing process for the RESTful Booker API and identify how the API behaves under increasing levels of concurrent traffic.